analogdevicesinc/ai8x-training/README.md

 ### Prerequisites

-This software currently supports Ubuntu Linux 18.04 LTS and 20.04 LTS.
+This software currently supports Ubuntu Linux 20.04 LTS.
 The server version is sufficient, see https://ubuntu.com/download/server. *Alternatively, Ubuntu Linux can also be used inside the Windows Subsystem for Linux (WSL2) by following https://docs.nvidia.com/cuda/wsl-user-guide/.
 However, please note that WSL2 with CUDA is a pre-release and unexpected behavior may occur.*

 When going beyond simple models, model training does not work well without CUDA hardware acceleration.
 The network loader (“izer”) does not require CUDA, and very simple models can also be trained on systems without CUDA.